marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getenv.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETENV, environment variable

 .. _getenv:

-.. index:: GETENV

-.. index:: environment variable

 GETENV --- Get an environmental variable
 ****************************************